The following 7th Circuit Court of Appeals opinion was posted after IL deadline on Wednesday:

-Appeal from the United States District Court for the Southern District of Indiana, Terre Haute Division.
-Judge William T. Lawrence.
+Appeal from the United States District Court for the Northern District of Indiana, Hammond Division.
+Judge James T. Moody.

 Indiana Court of Appeals